tify-iiif-viewer/tify/README.md

 - **`viewer`**: object

 	An object with options for OpenSeadragon, TIFY’s image rendering component.
 [See its documentation](https://openseadragon.github.io/docs/OpenSeadragon.html#.Options) for all available options.

+- **`views`**: array of strings, default `['thumbnails', 'toc', 'info', 'export', 'collection', 'help']`

+	Configure the available views (panels).
+This also affects buttons displayed in the header and associated keyboard shortcuts.
+Note that `toc` and `collection` are only displayed for some manifests. **If you remove the Help view, you have to include a link to the source code elsewhere on the same web page as per AGPL conditions.**

 - **`zoom`**: floating-point number, default `null`